Aviral14/MyDrive/README.md

 # MyDrive
 An API built using Django Rest Framework to upload and access files stored on Firebase Cloud Storage

+This Project also includes a html based frontend dahsboard which can be accessed via http://localhost:8000

 The API has functionality to-